Nuri-Tas/nd-takehome/REPORT.md

    against every evaluation set including atom-renamings.

 Attempts that are not valid proofs of anything are **discarded entirely**.
-The final pool held 13,331 proofs.
-So no, not everything goes in — roughly 30% of attempts survive, and the rest are thrown away.
+The final pool held 13,331 proofs, that is roughly 30% of attempts survive, and the rest are thrown away.

-**What finetune does.** Ordinary supervised training: AdamW on cross-entropy (§6.2) over the pool for 1,200 steps.
+**Finetune step** Ordinary supervised training: AdamW on cross-entropy over the pool for 1,200 steps.
 Weights are updated by gradient descent exactly as in Stage 1.
 The only difference from Stage 1 is *which data* it runs on.

-**Why restart from the Stage-1 weights every round.** If each round continued from the previous policy, round 5's model would be five fine-tunes deep, and an improvement could come either from better data or from accumulated drift and over-fitting.
+**Why do we restart from the Stage-1 weights every round?** If each round continued from the previous policy, round 5's model would be five fine-tunes deep, and an improvement could come either from better data or from accumulated drift and over-fitting.
 Restarting means every round computes `train(Stage-1, pool_n)`, so the **only** thing varying across rounds is the pool.
 Any change is then attributable to data, which is what we want to measure.
-The thing that accumulates across rounds is the pool, not the weights.

-**Why this algorithm and not PPO or GRPO.** A frequent misreading, so stated
-precisely:

-- **Weights are updated.** `finetune` runs gradient descent; parameters change.
-- **There is no reward gradient.** No policy-gradient estimator, no PPO ratio, no advantage term. `grad(reward)` is never computed.
+**STaR vs PPO or GRPO.** We opt for STaR, which differs from some traditional RL methods that employ policy gradient.

-The reward enters as a *filter on which data survives*, not as a factor in the
+In our setting, the reward enters as a filter on which data survives, not as a factor in the
 gradient:

     policy gradient:    grad J = E[ r(x,y) * grad log p(y|x) ]   reward multiplies the gradient
     expert iteration:   keep {y : r(x,y) = 1}, then
                         grad L = - sum over kept of grad log p(y|x)   reward selects the dataset

-Consequences of that choice: failures are discarded rather than pushed down, so the method throws information away; in exchange it has no estimator variance, no need for clipping or baselines or a value head, and the pool is reusable across rounds because it is just supervised data.
-With a *perfect* verifier and cheap sampling that is a good trade, which is why STaR-style methods dominate settings like this one.
+Consequences of our model choice is that failures are discarded rather than pushed down, so the method throws information away; in exchange it has no estimator variance, no need for clipping or baselines or a value head, and the pool is reusable across rounds because it is just supervised data.
+With a perfect verifier and cheap sampling that is a good trade, which is why I opted for STaR.

-**It is expectation-maximisation.** Treat the proof `y` as a latent variable and "success" as the observation:

-    E-step:   q(y)  proportional to  p_theta(y|x) * r(x,y)     posterior over proofs given success
-    M-step:   theta' = argmax  E_q [ log p_theta'(y|x) ]

-Sampling k times and training on the accepted samples *is* a Monte-Carlo E-step followed by an exact M-step.
-It maximises a lower bound on `log p_theta(success | x)`.

-### 7.3 The frozen control — why any of this is a claim
+### 7.3 The frozen control

 A copy of the Stage-1 model receives **exactly the same number of attempts in every round** — k = 32 per target, every round, so after five rounds both arms have had 160 attempts per target — and is never retrained.
 The only difference between the arms is that one was fine-tuned between rounds and the other was not.

-This is not bookkeeping; it is the entire basis for believing the result.
-**Sampling 32 times is itself a search.** Concretely: if a model has a 3% chance of solving some theorem in one attempt, then one attempt succeeds 3% of the time but 32 attempts succeed `1 - 0.97^32 = 62%` of the time.
+Note that sampling 32 times is itself a search.
+More concretely, if a model has a 3% chance of solving some theorem in one attempt, then one attempt succeeds 3% of the time but 32 attempts succeed `1 - 0.97^32 = 62%` of the time.
 That is a 3% -> 62% jump with **no learning whatsoever**.
-So a headline like "RL solved 55% of targets" could be almost entirely sampling.
-The frozen control measures exactly that portion — it reached 31.2% — and the RL contribution is the difference, not the total.
+So RL success could be almost entirely sampling.
+The frozen control measures exactly that portion — it reached 31.2% — and then we can understand the RL contribution as the difference.

-Verification that the arms are matched: at round 1 the policy **is** the frozen model, and they solve 463 vs 440 of 1,994 — equal within noise.
+Verification that the arms are matched: at round 1 the policy **is** the frozen model, and they solve 463 vs 440 of 1,994.
 Had they diverged there, every later comparison would be meaningless.

 ## 8. The metric